-Like plenty others, I’m finally leaving social media, and by that I mean Facebook, Twitter, Instagram, WhatsApp, Pinterest and Reddit.
 This post is a personal point of view, it’s not intended as an exhaustive analysis on what is going on with social media, nor am I trying to convince anybody.
 I’m just redirecting my attention and my time to something more productive.

-The relentless promotion, by every social media company, of hateful content such as misogyny, homophobia, racism, and more.
-The thick nutters peddling debunked conspiracies all day long and getting rewarded for doing that — I’m talking about holocaust deniers, anti-vaccines and other dangerous idiocy.
+The relentless promotion of hateful content such as misogyny, homophobia, racism, and more.
+The thick nutters peddling debunked conspiracies all day long and getting rewarded for doing that — I’m talking about holocaust deniers, anti-vaccines and a multitude of other dangerous idiocy.
 Not to mention the sheer amount of highly controversial and polarizing material.

 It’s infuriating to the point of leaving me angry all day long.
 I also don’t want to examine the depressing long list of accusations of altering the course of major elections.

 I used to be an avid reader and writer.
 Over the last ten years, both activities have reduced to a bare minimum.
-I don’t need to check the mediocre statistics in my Kobo reader: I’m painfully aware of the situation.
+No need to check the mediocre statistics in my Kobo reader: I’m painfully aware of the situation.

 The decision of leaving has been brewing for a long while.
-Because of the release of my concept album last year, I thought I had to ride the social media train for as long as I could.
+Because of the release of my concept album last year, I deluded myself into thinking that riding the social media train was right.
 I have no idea about whether or not that was a good idea, the crucial point is how I allowed myself to be blackmailed into staying put.

-I still don’t know what the lives of my ‘followers’ really are.
+I still don’t know what the lives of my followers really are.
 What is really going on with them?
 The point is I’ll never know.
 I opened up with a few of them, and received enthusiastic reactions.
-Like it’s something completely out of the ordinary.
+Almost like this is something completely out of the ordinary.

 The most common reaction I get when I tell people I’m leaving social media is: